AlexChalk/AlexChalk.github.io/_posts/2024-03-17-dune-parts-i-ii.md

 description: Thoughts on Dune (Parts I and II) (Book and Film Spoilers)
 ---

-There was a lot I really enjoyed in both films, especially the desert scenes in part one and the astonishing sandworm chase.
+There was a lot I really enjoyed in both films, especially the desert scenes in part one and the sandworm chase.
 I also did not expect a Harkonnen being blasted into the side of a space-combine-harvester by a rocket launcher to look so elegant.

 I thought the desert action sequences in part two were directed to make the gravity look slightly lighter than on earth—it was impressive.